-PhD Program in Management Studies
+6.1 PhD Program in Management

 Showing the academic orientation, the FMSC commenced the PhD in Management Program with the intention to enhance boundaries of knowledge creation and dissemination.
-PhD Program in Management Studies aims at finding (systematically and / or scientifically) solutions for pure problems with the purpose of improving the body of knowledge of management and/or applied problems with the purpose of addressing current problems or enhancing relevant phenomena in the practice particularly in Sri Lankan practice of management and also applying interdisciplinary knowledge in the social sciences to management problems.
+PhD Program in Management aims at finding (systematically and scientifically) solutions for pure problems with the purpose of improving the body of knowledge of management and/or applied problems with the purpose of addressing current problems or enhancing relevant phenomena in the practice particularly in Sri Lankan practice of management and also applying interdisciplinary knowledge in the social sciences to management problems.
 Its flexible approach encourages students to develop their own interests by pursuing studies in a stimulating Faculty environment that provides wide ranging expertise and research experience.
 The broader objectives of the PhD program include the development of an indigenous body of knowledge on management practices in Sri Lanka, development of models or frameworks which are more suitable for Sri Lankan organizational management and the promotion of a culture conductive to high-quality research and scientific thinking in the public and private sectors in Sri Lanka.
 The structure of the program is as follows:

 Year 1 Semester 1 Course on Research Methodology (Compulsory for all the students.)
-Proposal defence for the candidates who register for the PhD in Management Studies Teal 1 Semester 2 Develop the detailed research proposal with the assistance of the supervisor/s.
-At this point student/s will be given an opportunity to change their topic and /or the supervisor if they want to do so owing to acceptable and fair reasons.
-Year 2 Semester 1 Students are expected to appear for the proposal defence.
-Tour 2 Semester 2 Students are expected to proceed with their research work.
-Year 3 Semester 1 Students are expected to proceed with their research work.
-Teal 3 Semester 2 Students are expected to proceed with their research work.
+Semester 2 Develop the detailed research proposal with the assistance of the supervisor/s.

+Year 2 Semester 1 Proposal defence.

+Semester 2 Proceed with their research work.

+Year 3 Semester 1 Proceed with their research work.

+Semester 2 Proceed with their research work.